bottlerocket-os/twoliter/docs/design/README.md

 ### Docker Domain Socket

+> **Implementation Note:** The approach described in this section (mounting docker.sock into a container) was considered but not implemented.
+In the actual implementation, docker commands run directly on the host rather than from within a container.

-Depending on how we choose to eliminate the requirement of Cargo and `cargo make` on the host, we may choose to invoke `cargo make` from within a container.
+The original design considered invoking `cargo make` from within a container.
-If this is the case, we will need to mount the host's docker domain socket (i.e. `/var/run/docker.sock`) because the build involves additional `docker` commands that need to run on the host.
+If this were the case, we would need to mount the host's docker domain socket (i.e. `/var/run/docker.sock`) because the build involves additional `docker` commands that need to run on the host.

 This means that `docker` commands inside the Twoliter container environment will be interacting with the host's daemon.
 This presents certain challenges because directories need to be mounted from "within" this container.